collocations.org

 twists and turns

-a lane full of twists and turns
+a road full of twists and turns

 4. time when you must or may do sth

-VERB + TURN
+VERB + turn

 have, take